spetlr-org/spetlr/docs/power_bi/README.md

 in the given workspace is shown using Pandas.
 This logic can be used in a notebook.

+The workspace can be specified either as name or id, but not both.

 ```python
 # example listing of available datasets
 from spetlr.power_bi.PowerBi import PowerBi